-Edit the new Group Policy Object and go to Computer Configuration - Preferences - Control Panel Settings - Services and create a new Service.
+2. Edit the new Group Policy Object and go to Computer Configuration > Preferences > Control Panel Settings > Services.

-Start by creating or editing an existing Group Policy Object.
-Browse to Computer Configuration - Policies - Security Settings - Windows Firewall with Advanced Security - Windows Firewall with Advanced Security.
+2. Navigate to Computer Configuration > Policies - Security Settings > Windows Firewall with Advanced Security > Windows Firewall with Advanced Security.

-- On the Protocols and Ports page, choose TCP, and select Specific Local Ports.
-Enter 445 in the local ports text box.
-Click Next.
+5. On the Protocols and Ports page, choose TCP and Specific Local Ports.
+Enter 445 as the local port.

-- On the Action page, choose Allow the connection and click Next.
+6. On the Action page, choose Allow the connection.

-- On the Profile page, choose which firewall profiles you would like the rule to apply to.
-In general, you should at least select the Domain level.
-Click Next.
+7. On the Profile page, choose the firewall profiles to which the rule will apply.
+You should select at least the Domain level.